Directly to the content

 • concentration and memory difficulties

-In the specialist literature, mitochondrial dysfunction is also discussed in connection with various health conditions, including metabolic disorders, neurodegenerative diseases and cardiovascular diseases.
-These correlations do not necessarily mean that mitochondrial dysfunction is the cause - but they do underline the scientific interest in this topic.
+In the scientific literature, mitochondrial dysfunction is also discussed in connection with various health conditions, including metabolic disorders, neurodegenerative diseases, or cardiovascular diseases.
+These connections do not necessarily mean that mitochondrial dysfunction is the cause – however, they underscore the scientific interest in this topic.

 Mitochondria are central to energy metabolism and influence numerous processes in your body.
-You can specifically support their function by making conscious choices in the areas of diet, exercise and lifestyle.
-Strategies such as regular physical activity, a balanced nutrient supply or targeted cold training are associated with improved mitochondrial function in research.
-By giving your cellular powerhouses the attention they deserve, you can provide the impetus to actively support your energy production, performance and long-term health.
+Through conscious choices in the areas of nutrition, exercise, and lifestyle, you can specifically support their function.
+Strategies such as regular physical activity, balanced nutrient supply, or targeted cold training are associated in research with improved mitochondrial function.
+By giving your cellular power plants the attention they deserve, you can set impulses for actively supporting your energy production, performance, and long-term health.

 Quellen